Tech1k/Tech1k/README.md

 <br />
 <br />

-### I'm a 15 year old Full Stack Programmer, crypto founder, entrepreneur, CEO, and more based in Aurora Colorado
+### I'm a 15 year old full stack programmer, crypto founder, entrepreneur, CEO, and more based in Aurora Colorado

 🙌 Going beyond the impossible.